-This is a guest post from our friends at BidPal.
+The following is a guest post from Joshua Meyer, Director of Marketing at BidPal.

 Let’s face it: there are probably a million so-called “surefire” ways to improve your event fundraising strategies, but at the end of the day, planning a profitable, memorable fundraising event is no piece of cake.

 Fundraising events take hard work, but that doesn’t mean you should hang up the towel on your event before you even start planning!

 A successful fundraising event has amazing potential to captivate supporters, promote your cause in your community, and of course, bring in essential fundraising dollars for your campaign.

 While planning a great fundraising event will never be a small undertaking, there are steps you can take to streamline the process and propel your event toward success.